Best interests decisions: A COVID-19 quick guide

 As with all best interests decisions, they will need to choose from the viable options available.
 In some cases, these options may be restricted because of the impacts of the pandemic.

-And so, as more options for activities become available, taking part in them will need to weighed up to determine whether doing so is in the person’s best interests.
+And so, as more options for activities become available, taking part in them will need careful weighing up to determine whether doing so is in the person’s best interests.
 This will involve using the checklist; your skills, experience and judgement; and what you and others know of the person to guide you through the decision-making process.
 COVID-19 will now be a factor to be weighed up, but the tools and techniques for factoring it into the best interests decision-making process have not changed.

 Support from SCIE